Computer Buying Guide – Updated December 2017

 There are chips that fall outside of this set of categories, whether from a competitor, or they are based on an older Intel architecture.
 I’m not keen on these options, as many people know of the Intel Core i3/i5/i7 concept, and this will affect any resale value that you might be considering.

-6th Generation CPUs are what you want.
+7th Generation CPUs are what you want, and all of the 6th Generation is off the shelf.
 If you go with the AMD chips, still, you’re going to do fine, especially on a budget.
 If you are trying to compare an another CPU to an Intel CPU, you have a few options:

 - Drop me an e-mail with the specific model numbers, and I’ll run a comparison check and get back to you.

 - Look it up on http://cpuboss.com/

 Key issues here:

 - Due to differences in the operating systems, the Mac OS can handle a chip that is a little bit less powerful, so long as you are not running Windows using Parallels (etc.).
 If you run Windows on the machine, it will run just fine for almost everything, but there is some speed concern.